prando-a/42Cursus/README.md

 # 42Cursus - common-core
 Every project done so far at 42School in Málaga.
 This made the mastering of coding out of a true life experience, of which I must be grateful.
+Every project includes a README.md fully documenting it (Work in progress as of 2024/12/27).

 ## Summary